 - Cook further till tomatoes becomes softer.

 - Sauté for few seconds.
-And add water.
+And add water and salt.

 - Cook by covering with the lid until the masala thickens.

-- Add paneer and give a gentle stir till the masala combines well with paneer.
+- Give a gentle stir till the masala combines well with paneer.

 - Remove from the flame and keep aside.